Suburban Madness: Background

 The filmmakers had read about the Clara Harris case in a Texas Monthly magazine article.
 Ward said the movie would present that story less as a true crime case than a "broader picture about marriage in America today."
 She based her character on a private investigator she met before filming started.
+Filming took place in Toronto, Canada from May to June 2004.

 Several critics situated the film amid a broader trend of movies and television series about suburban crime and dysfunction, such as the recently released show Desperate Housewives and TV movie Revenge of the Middle-Aged Woman.